 #kindledeals #KindleUnlimited #ebook #ebooksale #uppermiddlegrade #mgbooks #paranormal #uppermg #secretpsychicseries #snowywingspub

 I have some exciting news to share about my upcoming middle grade supervillain story, The Worst Villain Ever!
+First, reviews are starting to roll in.
+I'm delighted that Kirkus Reviews described The Worst Villain Ever as: A lighthearted and entertaining play on the title's double meaning." |

 Any villain worth his lockpick will tell you it’s bad to be good, but George can’t quite hide his horrifying niceness.
 To improve his class ranking in villain school, he accepts an impossible assignment to defeat the greatest superhero ever...who has a big problem of his own.